KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ## Merging the pull-request

-Once the review has been done, the pull-request can be merged.
+Once the review has been done, the pull-request can be merged into the main branch.
 If everything is fine, it should be mergeable from GitHub directly but sometimes there are potential conflicts so we need to either rebase the branch to synchronize it with the main branch or merge it manually.
 Anybody can do it, but the pull-request owner is probably the best person to do it.

+*Note: in order to keep a relevant and clean commit history, it would be wise to keep commit messages clear and meaningful.
+While this is not specific to this methodology, I think it is important enough to stress it.*

 ## Tip: using labels

 Labels can be very helpful to add extra pieces of information to a pull-request on GitHub.
-They come in particularly handy as they show up in the list view, making it visible and obvious for everybody scanning through the few open pull-requests.
+They come in particularly handy as they show up in the list view, making it visible and obvious for everybody scanning through the open pull-requests.

 There is no limit regarding the amount of labels a project can have.
 They also are associated with colors, building a little yet powerful nomenclaturing system.
+Labels can be something such as *Design*, *Front-end*, *Back-end*, or even *Waiting for info*, *Waiting for review* or *To be started*.
+You name it.

 <figure class="figure">
   <img src="/images/github-as-a-workflow/07.png" alt="Labels are used to create a nomenclature" />
   <figcaption>Labels are used to create a nomenclature</figcaption>
 </figure>

-A label can be something such as *Design*, *Front-end*, *Back-end*, or even *Waiting for info*, *Waiting for review* or *To be started*.
-Anything.
+ On a project involving design, front-end, back-end and devops teams, I would recommend having these team names as labels so each team is aware of the stories they have to be working on.

 <figure class="figure">
   <img src="/images/github-as-a-workflow/08.png" alt="Labels are applied to stories to be able to filter them as well as givin more information from the PR view directly" />